kanru-wang/notes/survival_analysis.md

 ### Dynamic Start Date (a.k.a.
 Rolling Entry Cohort) method
 - Select customers if their loan had originated between Start Date and Censor Date.
 - Choose attributes at the Start Date (𝑡 = 0)
-  - If Duration is measured from when each customer starts to exist, until its event (or censor) date, we would not have window features.
+  - If Duration is measured from when each customer starts to exist, until its Event (or Censor) Date, we would not have window features.
   - Alternatively, if given source data is available from time `t` and window features take a span of `s`, we model all customers that already have a history of `s` at the time `t + s`, we would have window features.
 In production, we would not be able to apply this model to relatively new customers who have a tenure <= `s`.
+  - Alternatively, Start Date is a randomly chosen month between 1 to n before the Event (or Censor) date.
+Probability mass function of Event customers is used to randomly generate Censor Dates for non-event customers, so that (1) observation periods for Event and Non-event samples are consistent, (2) the test set can be naturally created.
+Furthermore, window features are available for modeling.
 - Model can only score customers whose home loan was acquired between Start Date and Censor Date.
 - If we use an earlier Start Date we may not have enough customer history to supply data at origination.
 - During inference, a trained Dynamic Start Date model should not be applied to customers who originated after the Censor Date.
 It should be applied to those originated between the Start Date and the Censor Date.